jdeferio/Reverse_Geocode/README.md

 Data input and output is processed from CSV files.

-Please see the original post and full blog post at www.shanelynn.ie/ Otherwise, visit shanealynn/python_batch_geocode on GitHub
+Please see the original code and full blog post at www.shanelynn.ie/ Otherwise, visit shanealynn/python_batch_geocode on GitHub